 The Data Analyst, Panel Operations has significant involvement in a broad range of critical management functions, including productivity analysis and reporting, survey data processing and reporting, quality assurance, and methodological improvement and financial reporting.
 This position exercises independent judgment and discretion with regards to matters of significance, such as changes to customer’s products.

-Due to COVID-19, this position will initially be remote, but will be based in our 55 East Monroe office when it is safe to resume office work.
+Due to COVID-19, this position will initially be remote, but some periodic travel to NORC offices is desirable when it is safe to resume office work.

 AmeriSpeak® is the first U.S. multiclient household panel to combine the speed and cost-effectiveness of panel surveys with enhanced representativeness of the U.S. population, an approach designed to achieve an industry-leading response rate and an innovative sample quality report card.
 AmeriSpeak has become the primary survey partner of the nation's preeminent news service, The Associated Press.